DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 As soon as Scorilo is able to, he attempts to pin the most threatening-looking player against one of the walls using the shaft of his spear.
 Have Scorilo attempt to grapple that player.
 Whether the grapple succeeds or fails, Scorilo snarls: "Why have you come here?
 Speak!"

 > [!abstract]+ **Como the Peacemaker**
-> if the players show any interest in attacking, the **berserkers** and **scouts** brandish and ready their weapons.
+> If the players show any interest in attacking, the **berserkers** and **scouts** brandish and ready their weapons.
 Before any hostilities can break out, however, Como steps between any hostile parties and insists that he’s sure that they can "work out an understanding," adding that "any enemy of the Amber-Cursed is a friend of ours."

 Whether the players answer Scorilo’s question or not, Scorilo growls: "The skies whisper ill omens, and you come waltzing in like lambs to slaughter—lambs with daggers, perhaps.
 Perhaps we should interrogate you properly, seize your weapons, and toss you back out for the mountain to deal with."